The Rundown: Plot

-On the way back, Mariana chastises Travis for wanting to sell the artifact, but he argues that he actually wants to give it to a museum.
+On the way back, Mariana chastises Travis for wanting to sell the artifact, but he argues that he wants to give it to a museum.
 She gives Beck and Travis a toxic fruit that temporarily paralyzes them, tells Beck which direction the airfield is, and leaves them with a campfire to keep the animals away.
 After regaining the ability to move, Beck hauls Travis to the airfield.
-The local pilot, Declan, tells Beck that Mariana was captured earlier by Hatcher and will probably be killed.
-Travis pleads with Beck to help her and the two head into town to rescue her.
+The local pilot, Declan, tells Beck that Mariana was captured by Hatcher.
+Travis pleads with Beck to help her, and the two head into town to rescue her.

 Using a cow stampede for cover, Beck and Travis begin their assault on Hatcher's men.
 Travis becomes trapped by gunfire in a bus, and Beck saves him before it explodes.
 Hatcher tells his brother Harvey to flee with Mariana and the Gato, but they are stopped by Travis.
 Hatcher confronts Beck, who offers him the chance to leave town, which Hatcher refuses.
-After he is shot by the townspeople, Hatcher agrees to leave town, but eventually dies from his wounds.
-Travis gives the Gato to Mariana before leaving with Beck, who tells him that he must still return Travis to the United States despite all they have been through together.
+After he is shot by the townspeople, Hatcher agrees to leave but dies from his wounds.
+Travis gives the Gato to Mariana before leaving with Beck, who tells him that he must still return Travis to the United States.

-Back in Los Angeles, Travis is delivered to Billy, who verbally and physically abuses him.
+Back in L.A., Travis is delivered to Billy, who verbally and physically abuses him.
 Beck asks to celebrate with them and gives Billy and his men the same fruit Mariana used on him and Travis.
-As everyone else is temporarily paralyzed, Beck uncuffs Travis and the two leave together.
+As everyone else is temporarily paralyzed, Beck uncuffs Travis, and the two leave together.